 Housing and Meals

 You can choose to live in a dormitory or student apartment, where you will be responsible for providing your own meals.
 Home stays with local families are also available.
-University of Waikato Housing Web site
+Review the University of Waikato housing website for further details.

 Financial Aid & Scholarships

 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
 This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
 Notable exceptions include work-study awards and some athletic scholarships.

 The University Office of Global Programs also administers a number of grants and scholarships.
 Eligibility is based on academic excellence and/or financial need.
 There is also funding available for study abroad programs in diverse locations and for students from diverse backgrounds.
 In most cases, applicants should have a current year FAFSA on file with the Office of Student Aid.
 Funding opportunities may also be available through Penn State academic departments.
 For detailed information on financial aid and scholarship opportunities and application procedures, please visit theFunding Study Abroadsection of the Global Penn State website.